aligator/e-chess/firmware/README.md

 ## OTA Support

-For OTA updates, you need a flash size of at least 8MB since the firmware is already > 2MB.
+For OTA updates, you need a flash size of at least 8MB *(16MB recommended!)* since the firmware is already > 2MB.
 The flash must be partitioned with two slots.

 **16MB is recommended!**